Mary Polly Paʻaʻāina: Later life

 The boarding school was discontinued in 1850.
 Little detail is known about her adult life.
-She may have moved back briefly with her hānai parents to their new home Mililani in Honolulu.
+She continued to live with her hānai parents and Princess Victoria Kamāmalu at the school until the family moved to their new home Mililani, across from the old ʻIolani Palace.
 In 1851, Paʻaʻāina married American James Augustus Griswold (1825–1868) in Honolulu, Oʻahu.
 Griswold was naturalized as a citizen of the Hawaiian Kingdom on December 26 of the same year in order to marry a Hawaiian woman.
 The exact date of their marriage was either December 21 or December 30.

 In 1853, Paʻaʻāina fell ill and after much suffering from a lingering illness, died at Princess Victoria Kamāmalu's residence on May 28, 1853 of scrofulous complaints.
 Her funeral was held the next day at Mililani, the residence of her hānai father John Papa ʻĪʻī.

 The missionary newspaper Friends described her last days:

 Her sufferings during her last sickness were extreme.
 She felt conscious of danger, and, as far as human eye could see, prepared herself for her departure.
 She took a calm and effecting [sic] leave of her friends that were present, and sent her last message to absent ones.
 She expressed the wish that others whom she loved would prepare while in health for the trying hour of death.
 "Dearest Mary thou hast left us, Here thy loss we deeply feel, But ‘tis God who hath bereft us, He can all our sorrow heal."